gilliantrosen/omerbot/README.md

 The user of this software may not be an individual or entity, or a representative, agent, affiliate, successor, attorney, or assign of an individual or entity, identified by the Boycott, Divestment, Sanctions ("BDS") movement on its website ([https://bdsmovement.net/](https://bdsmovement.net/) and [https://bdsmovement.net/get-involved/what-to-boycott](https://bdsmovement.net/get-involved/what-to-boycott)) as a target for boycott. *[Source: The Hippocratic License](https://firstdonoharm.dev/#hippocratic-license-3-0)*

+# Requirements
+- On your working computer: git and Python 3.6 or newer.
+- Someplace where you can host the bot and run its cron job- a single-board computer like a Rasberry Pi or Odroid, a remote server, or some other always-on computer.
+- On your hosting computer, Python 3.6 or newer.

 # Setup
-## 1. Discord setup 1
+## 1. Discord setup
-  1. [In the Discord developer portal, create a Discord bot application.](https://www.wikihow.com/Create-a-Bot-in-Discord#Creating-the-Bot-on-Discord) Make sure to copy the bot token, you'll need it for file setup later!
+  1. [In the Discord developer portal, create a Discord bot application.](https://www.wikihow.com/Create-a-Bot-in-Discord#Creating-the-Bot-on-Discord) Make sure to copy the bot token in step 5, you'll need it for file setup later!
   1. [Get the OAuth2 client ID of the bot.](https://www.wikihow.com/Create-a-Bot-in-Discord#Sending-the-Bot-to-the-Discord-Server.2FChannel)
   1. [Get the Channel ID for the channel you want the bot to post to.](https://docs.statbot.net/docs/faq/general/how-find-id/) You'll need this for your file setup later!
   1. [Add the (currently empty) bot to the channel.](https://discord.com/oauth2/authorize?&client_id=1097236576062419085&scope=bot&permissions=8) Replace the client ID in this link with your bot's client ID.

-### How to add this bot to a server you don't own
+### Variation: How to add this bot to a server where you don't have admin privileges
   1. Get the Channel ID of the channel where you want it to post.
-Put it in the "channel=" part of your `bot_secrets.txt` (see step 2.2).
+Put it in the `"channel="` part of your `bot_secrets.txt` (see step 2.2 below).
   1. Tell someone who is an admin in that server to go to this link: [authorization link for your bot]( https://discord.com/oauth2/authorize?&client_id=1097236576062419085&scope=bot&permissions=8), then select the relevant server from the dropdown menu.

 ## 2. Local computer config files